Built By Discipline Not By Novelty

 The Hidden Cost

-You start training for variety, not results.
-You get bored easily and don’t pursue mastery.
-You get sore once in a while, but you get nowhere, and wonder why.
-And people blame themselves when they aren’t motivated.
-There isn’t much to show for the effort and there are no clear long or short term goals, ways to measure progress, and the timeline is indefinite.
+There isn’t much to show for your efforts and there are no clear long or short term goals, ways to measure progress, and the timeline is indefinite.

 Here’s what actually works:

-Three days per week, strength train the whole body hard enough to build muscle, but not so hard that you don’t recover.
-Make the lifts look great, don’t check out mentally and do a bunch of sloppy, uncoordinated reps.
+Three days per week of focused training for 30 to 45 minutes per session.
+Make the lifts look great.
 Keep the exercises and sets/reps consistent.
 Forget the nonsense of “confusing” or “shocking” your muscles.
 Focus on gradual improvement in a few key areas that you can track.
 Take 48 hours between those sessions.
-On the other days move for 30 to 45 minutes, but no so hard that it will interfere with recovering from your strength sessions.
-Eat three balanced meals a day and aim for at least seven hours of sleep most nights.

 You get the feedback of actual visible improvements, actually getting stronger (which is far more engaging than endless variety), feeling better, and the process doesn’t feel like running headfirst into a brick wall.